psttf/template-macro/README.md

 ## Template

 The motivation is to avoid `case class` extention necessity.
-As the result it is possible to use macro, to generate `apply` and `unapply` function for an `object`
+As the result it is possible to use macro, to generate `apply` and `unapply` function for an `object`.

 ## Usage